 Choose Youth Work: The Big Vote is a fund to help provide open-access youth work or activities for young people.

-Over the last few months youth groups have developed ideas with young people in our communities, and at the beginning of March 2018 young people will choose which should go ahead by public vote.
+Over the last few months youth groups have developed ideas with young people in our communities, which recently went to a public vote.

 There are two types of projects, local and citywide.
 Edinburgh is divided into four quarters known as localities and each has a separate fund for activities in that area, added to this there is a larger fund for activities open to all young people in Edinburgh.

-Young people will be able to vote for projects in a locality ballot and projects in a citywide ballot.
-They will be asked to vote for 3 projects in each ballot.
-Young People will be able to choose whether they vote in the locality they live in or the locality they socialise in.
+Young people were able to vote for projects in a locality ballot and projects in a citywide ballot.
+They were asked to vote for 3 projects in each ballot.
+Young People were able to choose whether they vote in the locality they live in or the locality they socialise in.

 Who is it for?